chshersh/iris/CONTRIBUTING.md

 That's all so far!

-> ℹ️ **NOTE:** PRs are merged to the `main` branch using the "Squash
+> ℹ️ **NOTE:** PRs are merged to the `main` branch using the
-> and merge" button.
-You can produce granular commit history to make
+> "Squash and merge" button.
+You can produce granular commit history
-> the review easier or if it's your
+> to make the review easier or if it's your preferred workflow.
+But
+> all commits will be squashed when merged to `main`.

 ## Write access to the repository